FRANÇAIS

 Influence of pH on room-temperature synthesis of zinc oxide nanoparticles for flexible gas sensor applications

-Mechai, Fazia, Al Shboul, Ahmad, Bensidhoum, Mohand Outahar, Anabestani, Hossein, Ketabi, Mohsen et Izquierdo, Ricardo.
+Mechai, Fazia, Al Shboul, Ahmad, Bensidhoum, Mohand Outahar, Anabestani, Hossein, Ketabi, Mohsen and Izquierdo, Ricardo.
 2024. « Influence of pH on room-temperature synthesis of zinc oxide nanoparticles for flexible gas sensor applications ».
 Chemosensors, vol. 12, nº 5.

 [thumbnail of Izquierdo-R-2024-28758.pdf]